As we enter the last quarter of 2018, MPS Law takes a look back at recent developments in native title and Indigenous recognition.

 In October 2018, the Commonwealth Attorney General released exposure drafts Native Title Legislation Amendment Bill 2018 (Cth) and Registered Native Title Bodies Corporate Legislation Amendment Regulations 2018 (Cth).
 Public comment on the drafts are invited until 10 December 2018.

 Changes have also been proposed for the Corporations (Aboriginal and Torres Strait Islander Act) 2006 (Cth).
-A summary of these changes is available here.

 There have been a number of noteworthy decisions and hearings in relation to native title.
 Nine of these are summarised below, relating to determinations, compensation, ILUA authorisation and registration validity, overlapping claims, future acts and variations of approved native title determinations.